It has to be.

 When I was growing up, stories always seemed to take place

 somewhere else.
-For me, it was usually England or the United States .
+For me, it was usually England United States London New York City Utah Mammoth Falls , Wisconsin Canada

 One of them was the building of the national railway.